ehmatthes/dsd-railway/README.md

 $ python developer_resources/destroy_project.py <project-id>
 ```

-Be careful running this command, as it is a destructive action.
+Be careful running this command, as it is an immediately destructive action.
+If you want to be more cautious, you can delete the project in your Railway dashboard.
+Railway schedules the project for deletion in the next 48 hours, giving you some possibility of restoring the project if you need to.

+If you don't know the ID of your project, you can run `railway status --json`.
+The ID will the first item in the JSON output.